eddiegalantzan/Cody-2025/README.md

 - **API Webhook (Async):** POST request, receive job ID (or session ID if interactive), get result via webhook callback.
 Continue workflow with session ID + answers
 - **API Synchronous:** POST request, wait for immediate response with HS code(s) or questions.
 Continue workflow with session ID + answers

+## User Roles

+The application uses a B2B organization-based access model with role-based permissions.
+Users belong to organizations and have specific roles that determine their access level.

+### Organization Roles

+Roles are defined in the `organization_members` table with the following hierarchy (from highest to lowest privilege):

+1. **Owner** (`owner`)
+   - Full control over the organization
+   - Can manage all organization settings
+   - Can delete the organization
+   - Can manage all members (invite, remove, change roles)
+   - Can manage billing and payment accounts
+   - Can access all organization data and classifications
+   - Can manage API keys and webhooks

+2. **Admin** (`admin`)
+   - Can manage organization settings (except deletion)
+   - Can manage members (invite, remove, change roles except owner)
+   - Can access all organization data and classifications
+   - Can manage API keys and webhooks
+   - Cannot delete the organization or change owner role

+3. **Member** (`member`)
+   - Can create and view their own classifications
+   - Can view organization-level data (shared classifications, item code lists)
+   - Can upload and manage company item code lists
+   - Cannot manage organization settings or members
+   - Cannot access billing or payment information

+4. **Viewer** (`viewer`)
+   - Read-only access to organization data
+   - Can view classifications (own and shared)
+   - Can view organization-level data
+   - Cannot create classifications or modify any data
+   - Cannot access sensitive information (billing, API keys)

+### Role Permissions

+Each role can have additional fine-grained permissions stored in the `organization_member_permissions` JSONB field, allowing for custom permission sets beyond the base role capabilities.

+### Data Isolation

+All data (classifications, item code lists, transactions, etc.) is isolated at the organization level.
+Users can only access data belonging to their organization, and role permissions determine what actions they can perform on that data.

 ## Quick Start

 ### Prerequisites